 The water oak is a bottomland oak often found in poorly-drained areas near creeks or swamps.
 It is adaptable to well-drained soil and is sometimes used in landscaping.
-Valuable food source for deer, turkey, ducks, and hogs in swamps where it is the dominant oak tree.
-Acorns may sustain wildlife well into the winter during years with a heavy crop.
+Acorns are high in tannin and not preferred unless it is the only acorn available, in which case it is a valuable food source for wildlife.

 Southeastern US, from eastern Oklahoma to Kentucky, North Carolina and south to Florida.